esphome/esphome-docs/components/vbus.rst

 To determine the correct values for the parameters above, visit `packet definitions list <http://danielwippermann.github.io/resol-vbus/#/vsf>`__.
 In the search field of the **Packets** table, enter the name of your device.

 To extract the values with a :ref:`lambda <config-lambda>`, look in the packet structure by clicking the **Bytes** link in the table.
-Each value is is placed at an ``offset`` within the packet.
+Each value is placed at an ``offset`` within the packet.
 For ``sensor`` ``float`` values, let's look at the temperatures exemple: the value is stored as ``16``-bit values in ``2`` bytes little-endian format.
 Since it's always the second byte containing the upper byte, it needs to be shifted by ``8`` bits (multiplied by ``256``) (e.g. ``0x34, 0x12 -> 0x1234``).
 The result needs to be multiplied by the factor, which is ``0.1``, to obtain the correct values: ``((x[1] << 8) + x[0]) * 0.1f)``.
 The number within the square brackets is the ``[offset]``.
 For ``binary_sensor`` values, multiple binary values are stored within a single numeric value encoded with a bitmask.
-To extract the binary value all you have to do is to multiply the value at the corresponding offset with the ``mask`` shown in the table.
+To extract the binary value all you have to do is to apply *bitwise AND* operator ``&`` between the value at the corresponding offset and the ``mask`` shown in the table.

-For example to decode also some extra the sensors of `DeltaSol BS Plus` follow this:
+For example to decode some extra the sensors of `DeltaSol BS Plus` via lambdas:

 .. code-block:: yaml

+    # Example configuration entry
     sensor:
       - platform: vbus
         model: custom